relm-us/relm/README.md

 ## License

 Relm's source code is licensed under the [GNU AGPL 3.0 license](LICENSE).
-We encourage you to use Relm for any purpose, including commercial purposes, but with the understanding that changes to the source code need to be made available to the public for the benefit of everyone.
+We encourage you to use Relm for any purpose, including commercial, but with the understanding that changes to the source code must be made available to the public for the benefit of everyone.

+(C) 2021-2023 Duane Johnson and other contributors